eggsyntax/datawalk/README.md

   alter to change the behavior of datawalk.
 These configs all affect the representation of the current data structure, not the underlying behavior.

-`:max-items` the top level of your data structure may be a sequence with hundreds or thousands of items; you probably don't want to print them all.
+* `:max-items` the top level of your data structure may be a sequence with hundreds or thousands of items; you probably don't want to print them all.
   Defaults to 30.

-`:max-line-length` on each printed line, datawalk attempts to represent the entire contents of the data on that line.
+* `:max-line-length` on each printed line, datawalk attempts to represent the entire contents of the data on that line.
 This can sometimes be enormously long.
 You may wish to tune it to match the width of your repl environment.

-`:max-key-length` when displaying maps, the keys may be so long that they take up most of the space defined by \*max-line-length\*.
+* `:max-key-length` when displaying maps, the keys may be so long that they take up most of the space defined by \*max-line-length\*.
 This is most often true with namespaced keys. \*max-key-length\* limits the space taken up by the keys, in order to be sure to leave room for the values.
 When keys must be chopped, they're chopped from the right to try to capture the name rather than the namespace.

-`:debug-mode` when this is truthy, datawalk will print the values of the current path, saved values, the-past, and the-future at each step.
+* `:debug-mode` when this is truthy, datawalk will print the values of the current path, saved values, the-past, and the-future at each step.

+`datawalk.core` also has a convenience function, `set-line-length`, which can be passed a single number. `max-line-length` will be set to this value, and `max-key-length` will be set to 20% of the value.

 ## License